-When it comes to mental health prevalence and access to care for youth, Texas ranks position 42 out of 52, depicting one of the highest prevalence of mental illness and lower rates of access to care).
-Despite having one of the highest mental health prevalence in all of the U.S. states, the access to care in Texas is far from being any level of satisfactory.
-Why you might wonder?
+When it comes to mental health prevalence and access to care for the youth, Texas ranks at 42 out of 52.
+This depicts one of the highest prevalences of mental illness and lower rates of access to care).
+Despite having one of the highest mental health prevalence in all of the U.S. states, Texas’s access to care is far from satisfactory.
+Why?
+You might wonder.
 Here is what the healthcare community has to say about the matter:

-- Primary care providers are not able to consistently screen for mental health problems like depression, anxiety and trauma.
-Moreover, even when someone is diagnosed with such an affliction, the available help resources are sadly equipped.
+Primary care providers cannot consistently screen for mental health problems like depression, anxiety, and trauma.
+Moreover, even when someone is diagnosed with such an affliction, the available help resources are poorly equipped.

-- The system is being used up to full capacity, which hinders timely care delivery to families with children diagnosed with any mental health concerns.
+The system is being used to its total capacity; this hinders timely care delivery to families with children diagnosed with mental health concerns.

-- Staffing limitations, high costs associated with training providers, problems retaining trained resources and other recruitment problems make it difficult to provide competent care to all those who need it.
+Staffing limitations, high costs associated with training providers, problems retaining trained resources, and other recruitment problems make it difficult to provide competent care to those who need it.

 Beyond treatment: Learn to be mindful of your mental health and tailor your lifestyle accordingly!

-After looking at all of the data, it is pertinent to note here that an early diagnosis in cases of mental illness can save people a lot of pain and valuable resources.
-However, for earlier diagnosis, there is a need for greater awareness about mental health and to banish any taboo attach to seeking help for problems like depression or anxiety.
+After looking at all of the data, it is pertinent to note here that an early diagnosis of mental illness can save people a lot of pain and valuable resources.
+However, for earlier diagnoses, there is a need for greater awareness about mental health and to banish any stigma attached to seeking help for problems like depression or anxiety.

-- Try to get physical activity like schedule daily walks
+- Try to get physical activity like scheduling daily walks

 - Have an honest conversation with your physician